-April 5, 2022 - 9:00 a.m. to 4:30 p.m.

-The Legislative Regime That Governs MVA Cases:
+April 12, 2023 - 9:00 a.m. to 4:30 p.m.
+The Legislative Regime That Governs MVA Cases: Tort and AB

-Tort and AR

-An overview of key legislative provisions and the analytical framework, including the Rules of Civil Procedure and the New Simplified Procedure for non jury actions
+An overview of key legislative provisions and the analytical framework, including the Insurance Act, SABS, Evidence Act, and the various procedural rules.